yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

     - **Examples of test data output can be found in the shared folder [here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/yuk17_psu_edu/EkTTKApE7aFLs7xzEMAnKloBq24jZ_rrKDmVWUt4mql93A?e=4DCPtz)**

-### ML Counting Quality Control
+### Quality Check for ML Cell Counting and Image Registration
-> The purpose of this section is to utilize the scripts within the **quality_control** folder for quickly checking the segmentation accuracy of the trained ilastik ML for signal-containing voxels/cells and the registration accuracy.
+> The purpose of this section is to utilize the scripts within the **quality_control** folder for quickly checking the segmentation accuracy of the trained ilastik ML for signal-containing voxels/cells and the image registration accuracy.
 It is helpful to use this tool during ML training and optimization.

-1. Download
+1. Download **quality_control** folder and ensure all components are inside:
+     - **Run_QC1_QC2.m**
+     - **quality_check_counting_setting_pack.m**
+     - **quality_check_background.m**
+     - **quality_check_counting.m**
+2. Open the script **quality_check_counting_setting_pack.m** in MATLAB and copy settings from **RUN_THIS_FILE.m**.
+Additionally:
+     - Set the stack_thickness = 0 to avoid z-overlapping.
+     - Set "radii_draw" to a value (in micrometers) for the program to draw a circle around for the counted cells.
+     - The "drawing_range" set to 3000 for the maximum contrast has previously worked for this purpose, but this number can be changed if desired.
+3. Open **quality_check_counting.m** in MATLAB for counting quality check (QC1).
+     - See commented code for details on input settings.
+     - When run, this code will check the full resolution stitched images at the specified z-intervals and draw red circles around each counted cell based on the ilastik ML results.
+With this QC, it is easy to check whether the trained ML needs improvement.
+You can also use this to calculate an F-scpre.
+4. Open **quality_check_background.m** in MATLAB for registration quality check (QC2).
+     - See commented code for details on input settings.
+     - When run, this code will use a rotated, downsized image TIF stack of the brain and elastix registration results to align the counted 3D voxels to the chosen 3D reference space.
+The result is a RGB image (NII and/or PNG file) with the aligned 3D counts in reference space.
+The warmer colors denote higher counts/density.
+With this QC, you can quickly check registration quality for specified z-intervals without performing elastix on the full dataset.
+5. Save when finished with the settings for all three scripts.
+6. Open **Run_QC1_QC2.m** and execute this MATLAB script to perform quality checks for both counting and registration.

 > Contact: For questions or assistance, please contact the lab's principal investigator, Yongsoo Kim (yuk17@psu.edu).